jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - 5.2.3 Accountability
   - Two important security elements in an access control system are authorization and accountability
     - **Authorization**: subjects are granted access to objects based on proven identities
-    - **Accountability**: users and other subjects can be held accountable for their actions when auditing is implemented
+    - **Accountability**: (also see definitions/interpolations in Domain 2, and above) users and other subjects can be held accountable for their actions when auditing is implemented; accountability is maintained for individual subjects through the use of auditing; logs record user activities and users can be held accountable for their logged actions; this encourages good user behavior and compliance with the org's security policy
   - **Auditing**: tracks subjects and records when they access objects, creating an audit trail in one or more audit logs
   - Auditing provides accountability
 - 5.2.4 Session management